digibib/kohadevbox/README.md

   $ vagrant plugin install vagrant-cachier
 ```

-To spin up a new dev box:
+To spin up a new dev box.
+You need to specify either wheezy, trusty or jessie:

 ```
-  $ vagrant up
+  $ vagrant up <desired os>
 ```

 This will download and install a bunch of stuff, please be patient.
 When